foundriesio/docs/source/zephyr/getting-started.rst

 Where ``your_board`` is Zephyr's name for your board.
 (Here's a `list of Zephyr boards
 <https://www.zephyrproject.org/doc/boards/boards.html>`_, but some of
-them may not work with the Zephyr MicroPlatform.)
+them may not work with the Zephyr microPlatform.)

 (If you want to know more, see :ref:`zephyr-build`.)